 - Decreased food quality (heavy metals in fish, pesticides, etc.)

 - This requires an effort of cultural adaptation

 This can be problematic for massive red meat eaters to follow

 Recommendations and precautions to be taken

 Are there any risks?

 As long as the Mediterranean diet is adapted to the body’s needs, then there is no risk in following it.
-On the contrary, it is a varied and balanced diet, rich in micro and macro nutrients of very high quality.
+On the contrary, it is a varied and balanced diet, rich in micro and macronutrients of high quality.

 Is this a diet for you?

 Yes, if you want to take care of your cardiovascular system and age in good health.
-It is all the more appropriate if you suffer from lipid disorders (hypercholesterolemia, hypertriglyceridemia, etc.), a metabolic syndrome or a history of cardiovascular pathologies.
-If you are overweight, the Mediterranean diet can also be a great way to achieve a healthy weight.
+It is all the more appropriate if you suffer from lipid disorders (hypercholesterolemia, hypertriglyceridemia, etc.), a metabolic syndrome, or a history of cardiovascular pathologies.
+If you are overweight, the Mediterranean diet can also be an excellent way to achieve a healthy weight.
 If you are already in good health, the Cretan diet will allow you to maintain this optimal state of health for as long as possible.